Real estate companies with the right paid search strategies can see a higher ROI, growing client base, and more wins over the competition.

 - Why paid search marketing is key for real estate companies

-Making paid search a part of your digital marketing program can be hugely beneficial to your company, especially right now.
-Let’s break down why.
+Making PPC marketing a part of your real estate marketing strategy can be hugely beneficial to your company, especially right now.

 Why real estate paid search marketing makes sense

 When it comes to digital marketing, many companies start with SEO.
-That entails things like a speedy, well-designed website, quality content marketing, and an updated Google My Business page.
+That entails things like a speedy, well-designed website, quality content marketing, and an updated Google Business Profile (GDP).

 Optimizing your marketing efforts to get high spots on the search engine results page (SERP) is great.
-However, when you work with an extremely specific, localized product like real estate services, you need to throw something else into the mix to truly stand out from competitors.
+However, when you work with an extremely specific, localized product like real estate services, adding in paid search strategies can be the secret sauce to help you truly stand out from competitors.

-Paid search marketing gives you the opportunity to focus on your local target audience.
-It also allows you to differentiate between renters and buyers, potential homeowners and current homeowners, and much more.
+Real estate paid search marketing gives you the opportunity to focus on your local target audience.
+It also aids in differentiating between renters and buyers, potential and current homeowners, and much more.

-Other benefits of paid search marketing for real estate companies include:
+Other benefits for real estate companies who leverage paid search include: